karalabe/xgo/README.md

     -rwxr-xr-x  1 root  root   7131477 Sep 14 18:05 iris-windows-386.exe
     -rwxr-xr-x  1 root  root   8963900 Sep 14 18:05 iris-windows-amd64.exe

+If the path is not a canonical import path, but rather a local path (starts with a dot `.` or a dash `/`), xgo will use the local GOPATH contents for the cross compilation.

 ### Build flags